-In what was largely a symbolic move, the Federal Reserve today cut a key short-term interest rate to its lowest level in history.
+In what was largely a symbolic move, the Federal Reserve today cut interest rates to their lowest level in history.
 That decision is not expected to have much impact on annual percentage rates for credit cards.

 The Fed’s rate-setting group, the Federal Open Markets Committee, cut the target for the benchmark federal funds rate to a range of zero to 0.25 percent in the latest in a string of attempts by the regulator to stimulate lending and prop up the faltering economy.
 At the conclusion of a two-day meeting, committee members voted unanimously on Tuesday to slash the fed funds rate.
 Previously, the rate’s all-time record low was 1 percent, hit most recently in October and before then from June 2003 to June 2004.